red15/insights-client-role/README.md

     CERT provided by RHSM.

 * auto_config: (optional)

     True/False - attempt to auto-configure the network connection with Satellite or RHSM.
 Default behavior is True.

 * authmethod: (optional)

     BASIC/CERT - This parameter is used to set the authentication method for the Portal.
 Default bahavior is BASIC.
     Note: when 'auto_config' is enabled (set to True), CERT will be used if RHSM or Satellite is detected.

+* ansible_python_interpreter: (see Requirements above to determine if this is needed)

+    This variable allows you to provide the python interpreter path for ansible to use.
+This is needed when managing RHEL 8 with older versions of Ansible (2.7 and lower).

+    RHEL 8 platform-python path: **/usr/libexec/platform-python**

 Facts Installed
 ---------------